franzejr/try-go/README.md

 $ go get github.com/4ad/doozer // Shell command to fetch package
 ```

-It's worth noting that the go get command downloads dependencies recursively, a property made possible only because the dependencies are explicit.
-Also, the allocation of the space of import paths is delegated to URLs, which makes the naming of packages decentralized and therefore scalable, in contrast to centralized registries used by other languages.

 # 4 - Arrays, Slices and Maps
 An array in Go is a fixed length data type that contains a contiguous block of elements of the same type.